 These messages simply provide the structure to ensure that you remember to include all of the relevant elements you need, while saving the time you would have to spend to write out a similar response repeatedly.

-Places that you might want to use message scripts could include:
+Places that you might want to use message templates could include:

 - Replies to inquiries that come in via email or social media